 After Christmas, the Finns save energy for the last night of the year, which promises to be a bit wild.
-While some people ring in the New Year in front of the TV with the President's speech and vintage movies, many also gather for gala dinners, live concerts, dance parties, and fireworks and usually drink lots of alcohol.
-Others prefer to end the year in nature, on the skis, and possibly with Northern Lights on the horizon.
+While some people ring in the New Year in front of the TV with the President's speech and vintage movies, many also gather for gala dinners, live concerts, dance parties, and fireworks while usually drinking lots of alcohol.
+Others prefer to end the year in nature, on the skis, and possibly with northern lights on the horizon.
 Anyways, if you're looking for the best events and activities for a New Year's break in Finland, we've got you covered here.

 National NYE in Helsinki

 The main national celebration traditionally takes place in Helsinki, the capital and largest city in Finland.
 Usually, the official festivities hit Senate Square next to Helsinki Cathedral, or Kansalaistori (Citizens' Square), nestled between the Oodi Library and the Music Centre.
 Besides live entertainment, the official part of the program features a speech by the city mayor, a national anthem, and other patriotic songs.
 All wraps up with the grand fireworks spectacle at midnight.
 Later, folks often move to the harbor for a more frivolous bash, which can continue into early morning hours.

 Famous as the second-largest urban area, Tampere also offers a bunch of glitzy events to wave goodbye to the past year.
 These include bar bashes, nightclub raves, rooftop parties, and surely fireworks.
 The main celebration in the city is Tampere's New Year Firework Show, held at the Ratina stream pool area.
 Unlike other midnight fireworks, this pyrotechnic extravaganza starts in the evening at around 9:50 pm and runs for approximately 5 minutes.
 So make sure to arrive in time and reserve a convenient spot for the best views and snapshots.
 Also, better get there on foot, as traffic is likely to be heavy.